Chapter 7 Annotation

 - In-source degradation products

-According to the definition from the Chemical Analysis Working Group of the Metabolomics Standards Intitvative(Lloyd W. Sumner et al. 2007; Mark R. Viant et al. 2017).
-Four levels of confidence could be assigned to identification:
+According to the definition from the Chemical Analysis Working Group of the Metabolomics Standards Initiative(Sumner et al. 2007; Viant et al. 2017), four levels of confidence could be assigned to identification:

 - Level 1 ‘identified metabolites’